GetMeoutt/linux_assignment1/README.md

 3. Click **Generate Token**.

 ![alt text](./asset/Pasted%20image%2020240917190812.png)
-    - Token Name: Choose the name of the token.
+    - Token Name: Choose the name of the token.<br>
-    - Expiration: Choose when the token expires; it will make the token unable to authenticate to the API after the interval passes.
+    - Expiration: Choose when the token expires; it will make the token unable to authenticate to the API after the interval passes.<br>
-    - Scope: Choose the permissions that the token will have:
+    - Scope: Choose the permissions that the token will have:<br>
-        - Custom Scope: Lets you specify the scope from the full list of scopes.
+        - Custom Scope: Lets you specify the scope from the full list of scopes.<br>
-        - Read Scope: Grants the permission to read all resources.
+        - Read Scope: Grants the permission to read all resources.<br>
-        - Full Scope: Grants all permissions.
+        - Full Scope: Grants all permissions.<br>
 1. Copy the token (warning!
 The token will only be shown once).
 ![alt text](./asset/Pasted%20image%2020240917192752.png)